melaniedaniel7/Update-a-file-through-a-Python-algorithm/Algorithm for file updates in Python.md

 Below are the steps I followed to create this algorithm.

 ### Open the file that contains the allow list
-The file that I want to open is called '"allow_list.txt"'.
+The file that I want to open is called `"allow_list.txt"`.
-I start by assigning a string containing this file name to the 'import_file' variable.
+I start by assigning a string containing this file name to the `import_file` variable.
-Then, I use a 'with' statement to open it.
+Then, I use a `with` statement to open it.
-The keyword 'with' handles errors and manages external resources.
+The keyword `with` handles errors and manages external resources.
-The 'open()' function opens a file in Python.
+The `open()` function opens a file in Python.
-I use the variable 'file' to store the file while I work with it inside the 'with' statement.
+I use the variable `file` to store the file while I work with it inside the `with` statement.
+💡 `"r"` indicates that I want to read the file.
+💡 The `as` keyword assigns a variable that references another object.
+When you open a file using `with open()`, you must provide a variable that can store the file while you are within the `with` statement.
+You can do this through the keyword `as` followed by this variable name.

 <img src="" width="600" />